ArnoVdH/photoblog/content/blog/2019/Building_a_Website.md

 I don't have any background in graphic or web design or programming.
 Building my own website is a personal challenge and learning experience

-I started by researching a bit generally about webdesign, html & css (internetting is not hard and other guides).
+I started by researching a bit generally about webdesign, html & css ([Interneting is Hard](https://internetingishard.com/) and other guides).

 At first I looked into building with wordpress, since it's so ubiquitous on the internet, well documented and accessible.
 But when I tried to run a local version to build my own site, I encountered loads of problems that were pretty hard to fix.